Safe Controller Synthesis with Tunable Input-to-State Safe Control Barrier Functions: Background and Motivation

-Figure~\ref{fig:Example}(c) portrays the boundary $\partial \C_\mb{d}$ for ${\epsilon_0=1}$ (gray) and ${\epsilon_0=0.1}$ (black).
-A larger $\epsilon_0$ implies a larger gap between the original set $\C$ and the forward invariant set $\C_\mb{d}$, and as a result, gives way to the trajectories leaving $\C$.
-In contrast, a smaller $\epsilon_0$ shifts $\C_\mb{d}$ closer to $\C$, in the case yielding trajectories that stay in $\C$.
-This, however, comes with an expense of substantially effecting the performance as the trajectories are pushed further inside the set $\C$. \end{example}
+Figure~\ref{fig:Example}(c) portrays the boundary $\partial \C_{ {\delta}}$ for ${\epsilon_0=1}$ (gray) and ${\epsilon_0=0.1}$ (black).
+A larger $\epsilon_0$ implies a larger gap between the original set $\C$ and the forward invariant set $\C_{ {\delta}}$, and as a result, gives way to the trajectories leaving $\C$.
+In contrast, a smaller $\epsilon_0$ shifts $\C_{ {\delta}}$ closer to $\C$, yielding trajectories that stay in $\C$.
+This, however, comes with an expense of substantially effecting the performance as the trajectories are pushed further inside $\C$. \end{example}